CasAndreu/ldaRobust/README.md

 ![alt text](images/most_predictive_other_models.png)

 8. To check whether the alternative models would generate similar results, for each alternative model you can evaluate whether the proportion of documents that have a given topic from the original model as a max class also have as max class topics from the alternative model that map to that original topic.
-Also, you can evluate the proportion of all documents that are dominated by a topic maps to a given topic in the original model.
+Also, you can evluate the proportion of documents that are dominated by a topic maps to a given topic in the original model.
 We use the similarity `threshold` provided in step 5 to map topics form the alternative models to topics from the original model.
 ```
 r <- rlda::getTopicInDoc(r)
 ```
 To evaluate the first proportion, type `r@topic_dom_perc_list`.
-This will return a list where each list element is a matrix of proportion of documents mapped to the same topic in the original and comparison models.
+This will return a list where each list element is a vector of proportion of documents mapped to the same topic in the original and comparison models.
+The ith value in the jth vector is the proportion of documents mapped to the same ith topic in the original and comparison model j.

+To evaluate the second proportion, type `r@model_topic_mat`, This will return a list where each list element is a vector of proportions of documents that are dominated by a topic map to a given topic in the original model.
+The ith value in the jth vector is the proportion of documents mapped to the ith original model topic in the jth comparison model.

+9. Cluster topics across models to overarching topic groups.
+The following function perform spectral clustering on the topics across the original model and the comparison models using number of centers provided in the num_of_clusters option in the rlda object.
+It will return a list of the cluster assignment of each topic in each model, a list of top 10 keywords in each cluster,  for each number of clusters.